Mirena Lawsuits

 The hormone can cause an abnormal elevation of cerebrospinal fluid in the skull, resulting in pseudotumor cerebri (also known as idiopathic intracranial hypertension).

 According to these lawsuits, Bayer misled plaintiffs about the implant’s safety by not properly explaining how the hormone works.
-Because this hormone is more active than other similar birth control hormones, it is more likely to cause side effects, lawsuits say.
+Because this hormone is more active than other similar birth control hormones, it is more likely to cause side effects, lawsuits said.
 Specifically, women who used Mirena or other levonorgestrel products more commonly develop pseudotumor cerebri.

 In April 2018, plaintiffs and defendants gathered to go over the medical and scientific issues surrounding Mirena, according to the court docket.
 This MDL is now closed.